-When viewing HDR source material it is recommended that the Radiance Pro be set up to output "HDR in a SDR container" by setting CMS1 $\rightarrow$ Colorspace $\rightarrow$ Colorspace = SDR2020.
+When viewing HDR source material it is recommended that the Radiance Pro be set up to output "HDR in a SDR container" by setting CMS1 \rightarrow Colorspace \rightarrow Colorspace = SDR2020.
 In this case the Radiance Pro output HDR Info-Frame is not used.
 Setup the display by making sure that the optimal display mode and settings are selected for HDR sources.
 Select a wide Gamut and a bright output mode that still has excellent black levels.
 It is also recommended that the Radiance Pro Dynamic Tone Mapping (DTM) be enabled for HDR sources.

 For a non-HDR display you need to set the Radiance Pro video EDID to report support for HDR and Rec2020 to the video source.
-Select the "Yes" options for HDR, HLG, and Rec 2020 in MENU $\rightarrow$ Global $\rightarrow$ Video and do a Save.
+Select the "Yes" options for HDR, HLG, and Rec 2020 in MENU \rightarrow Global \rightarrow Video and do a Save.
 If you have a HDR display you should still set these to "Yes" as it can help with Power-On order dependencies.
-Reporting HDR, HLG, Rec 2020, mode support is not the default.

-Some 4k HDR players do not read the EDID/HDR information when the Hotplug connection on the HDMI output, is toggled, as they are supposed to.
+Some 4k HDR players do not read the EDID/HDR information when Hotplug is toggled, as they are supposed to.
 This makes these players power-on order dependent.
 By manually enabling HDR and Rec 2020 the HDR display can be off, or even disconnected, and the Radiance Pro will still report HDR and Rec 2020 back to the video sources.

 The HDR Intensity Mapping has output conversion curves for the HDR10 EOTF (Electro Optical Transfer Function) output mode and for SDR EOTF output mode, for displaying HDR on SDR displays.
-In SDR output mode (CMS1 o Colorspace o Colorspace = SDR2020), the HDR Intensity Mapping modifies the data so the image adapts the EOTF of the source such that the image looks as correct as possible on a SDR display.
+In SDR output mode (CMS1 \rightarrow Colorspace \rightarrow Colorspace = SDR2020), the HDR Intensity Mapping modifies the data so the image adapts the EOTF of the source such that the image looks as correct as possible on a SDR display.
 The CMS Colorspace selection, along with the Gamma to 3D LUT is then used by HDR Intensity Mapping to select the appropriate output EOTF.
 Additional information on selecting the Gamma to 3D LUT and Colorspace can be found in the Output CMS HDR Mapping section.